This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Time Warner's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Fee per HBO U.S. Subscriber: Fee per HBO U.S. Subscriber has increased from $5.44 to an estimated $6.77 between 2008 and 2013.
+- Fee per HBO U.S. Subscriber: Fee per HBO U.S. Subscriber has increased from $6.1 to an estimated $7.3 between 2010 and 2015.
 This can be attributed to a combination of HBO's appeal and multi-year contracts with pay-TV operators.
 Contracts between content companies and pay-TV service providers include prescribed yearly increments for fee per subscriber.
 These contracts are long-term, spanning across several years.
 Moreover, HBO is unparalleled in terms of its movie content and its original programming, which include hits such as Game of Thrones.
 Given that it charges a very high fee subscriber, it is able to afford such premium content.
 Despite increasing subscriber fees, HBO has been able to maintain and grow its subscriber base, indicating sustained demand for this premium channel.
 Going forward, it appears that the uptrend will continue driven by the same factors.
-In case, the growth is much higher given the demand for its content, we believe there could be a potential upside of more than 5% to the Trefis price estimate.
-This is assuming that Fee per HBO U.S. subscriber is north of $10 by the end of the Trefis forecast period.
-However, a sluggish demand and stiff competition in the media industry could pressurize Fee per HBO U.S. Subscriber and pose a 5% downside to the Trefis price estimate.
-This scenario would occur if Fee per HBO U.S. Subscriber remain range bound under $7 range by the end of the forecast period in 2021.
+In case, the growth is much higher given the demand for its content, we believe there could be a potential upside of more than 10% to the Trefis price estimate.
+This is assuming that Fee per HBO U.S. subscriber doubles to north of $14 by end of the Trefis forecast period.
+However, a sluggish demand and stiff competition in the media industry could pressurize Fee per HBO U.S. Subscriber and pose a 10% downside to the Trefis price estimate.
+This scenario would occur if Fee per HBO U.S. Subscriber falls under $6 range by the end of the forecast period in 2022.

 International And Other Revenues: Time Warner's International And Other Revenues comprises of advertising and subscription revenues.
-The segment revenues have accelerated at an average annual rate of over 15% in the past few years.
+The segment revenues have accelerated at an average annual rate of over 9% in the past five years.
 This can be attributed to the company's international expansion.
-By the end of 2013, Time Warner distributed its content through various networks in more than 200 countries around the world.
+By the end of 2015, Time Warner distributed its content through various networks in more than 200 countries around the world.
 We expect both advertising and subscription revenues to continue to grow driven by the availability of more content internationally.
-We estimate International And Other Revenues to increase to $5.26 billion by the end of the forecast period.
-There could be an upside of over 10% to the Trefis price estimate if the International And Other Revenues continue to grow at at a high rate and be north of $7.5 billion.
+We estimate International And Other Revenues to increase to $4.5 billion by the end of the forecast period.
+There could be an upside of over 10% to the Trefis price estimate if the International And Other Revenues continue to grow at at a high rate and be north of $7 billion.
 On the other hand, the stiff competition in the media industry could lead to a decline in growth rate for the company's international revenues.
-Assuming the growth rate remains in the range of 2% to 3% by the end of the forecast period, it could pose a 5% downside risk to the Trefis price estimate.
+If the segment revenue remains rangebound around $3 billion, it could pose a 5% downside risk to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Time Warner at the top of the page.